Onboard non-persistent virtual desktop infrastructure (VDI) devices in Microsoft Defender XDR

 In this case, the same device name must be configured when the session is created, for example using an unattended answer file.

 Multiple entries for each device - one for each VDI instance.

-The following steps will guide you through onboarding VDI devices and will highlight steps for single and multiple entries.
+The following steps guide you through onboarding VDI devices and highlight steps for single and multiple entries.

 For environments where there are low resource configurations, the VDI boot procedure might slow the Defender for Endpoint sensor onboarding.

-Windows Server 2016 and Windows Server 2012 R2 will need to be prepared by applying the installation package first using the instructions in Onboard Windows servers for this feature to work.
+Windows Server 2016 and Windows Server 2012 R2 must be prepared by applying the installation package first using the instructions in Onboard Windows servers for this feature to work.

 In the navigation pane, select Settings > Endpoints > Device management > Onboarding.

 In the Deployment method field, select VDI onboarding scripts for non-persistent endpoints.